Bubba Bartlett came in with a national championship and he’d like to go out with a national championship.

 The visits have been so frequent that Bartlett got to a point where he asked his coaches not to be told when scouts were at games or practices.
 He didn’t want it to be a distraction.

-He went to the Helena school not knowing what to expect.
+He went to Carroll not having an inkling of what to expect.

 “I thought the meaningful relationships, the friendships for life, were things you only had from high school,” Bartlett said.
 “It’s definitely here.
 It’s one of the more important things that I got from college.”